IH (International Harvester) Logo

 IH Logo History

 The logo is filled with a game of spatial models, pointing to drawings, diagrams, and construction.
-The emblem shows the company’s ability to create compact, stable, productive models of equipment to offer the most thoughtful and multifunctional machines.
-The emblem shows the scale of the view and the assessment of problems to create effective proposals for solving them.
+The emblem shows the company’s ability to create compact, stable, and productive equipment models, offering the most thoughtful and multifunctional machines.
+The emblem shows the scale of the view and the assessment of problems, creating effective proposals for their resolution.

 1902 – 1938